Shuvam-Das/Cortex-Performance-Engine/README.md

 - **Self-Healing Pipeline**: The central `Orchestrator` agent can detect failures in the pipeline (e.g., invalid logs, script errors) and attempt to recover or use fallback strategies.
 - **Self-Training Capabilities**: Agents record their successes and failures to a shared **Knowledge Base**.
 This allows the system to learn from past mistakes, for example, by trying a different log parser if the default one fails.
 - **Fully Containerized**: All agents are isolated in Docker containers and managed by Docker Compose for easy setup and execution.
-- **Intelligent Reporting**: Automatically analyzes and correlates user-side (JMeter) and server-side (CPU, Memory) metrics to generate a detailed Markdown report with critical issues, observations, and actionable recommendations.

 ---